 Financial vs. Capital Structure

-Both financial and capital structure share a similar concept, but they are different from each other.
+Both financial and capital structures share a similar concept, but they are different from each other.
 We have already discussed the one significant difference between the two above.
 And, it is that the capital structure deals with only long-term debts and equities.
-Financial composition, on the other hand, includes both short and long-term debt and liabilities.
+On the other hand, a financial composition includes both short and long-term debt and liabilities.

 On this basis, we can say that financial composition has a more significant scope than the capital structure.
 Or, we can also say that capital structure is a part of the financial structure.

 Apart from these, there are a few more minor differences between the two.
-First is that the capital structure includes all items under the head shareholders fund and Non-current liabilities, while the other structure comprises almost the full equities and liabilities side.
+First, the capital structure includes all items under the head shareholders fund and Non-current liabilities, while the other structure comprises almost the full equities and liabilities side.

-Another difference is that the capital structure mainly includes the following items – long term borrowings, retained earnings, equity, and preference capital, and debentures.
-The financial composition, on the other hand, includes capital structure plus account payable and short term borrowings.
+Another difference is that the capital structure mainly includes the following items – long-term borrowings, retained earnings, equity, preference capital, and debentures.
+On the other hand, the financial composition includes capital structure plus account payable and short-term borrowings.

-The financial structure of a company gives an idea about the leverage and the cost of capital.
-For a startup, a financial composition may not matter much then for a mature company.
-A new company gives more focus to the funds rather than the source funds.
-However, the long-term survival of a company depends a great deal on having an optimal financial composition.1–3
+The company’s financial structure gives an idea about the leverage and the cost of capital.
+For a startup, a financial composition may not matter much as for a mature company.
+A new company focuses more on the funds than the source funds.
+However, the long-term survival of a company depends a great deal on having an optimal financial composition.